Guest blog by NRCM member Bryan Wells of Old Town, Maine

 With this video in hand, I raced home and started the process of editing, sharpening, and generally improving the video so that I can share with others.
 The challenge was that I had more than an hour of video from all of these daytime visitors!
 I typically only share video clips that are 3 minutes long, to keep the viewer from getting bored.
-This time, I decided to keep all 7 minutes of video (click on link to watch full video), which is a lot of video.
+This time, I decided to keep all seven minutes of video, which is a lot of video.
 It was just so hard to decide what to discard.
 I was also able to use the DXG system to provide me with audio that I can overlay and synchronize with the GoPro video.

 One thing viewers will notice right off when comparing the DXG video to the GoPro video is the amazing quality of the GoPro video.
 The other thing the viewer will notice is the obvious presence of full-color in the Hero video and the very wide-angle lens on the GoPro.